JakobFrh/DS-ML_Final/READYOU.md

 3.  **Considerations**

-- **False-Negatives:** This approach might increase the number of false negatives, but the predicted C2 values have a high chance of being actual C2.
+- **False-Negatives:** This approach might increase the number of false negatives, but the predicted C2 values are more likely to be a true positive C2.
 - **Extreme Values:** This strategy is effective because A1 and C2 are the extreme values.
 - **CamemBERT Model Adjustment:** Only the C2 values will be kept for the initial model adjustment.